zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/workshop/intro.md

 # Workshop Introduction and Overview

-The labs in this workshop walk you through all the steps to get started using Oracle Machine Learning.
+The labs in this workshop walk you through all the steps to get started using Oracle Machine Learning Notebook.

-## What is Oracle Machine Learning Notebooks?
+## What is Oracle Machine Learning Notebook?

-Oracle Machine Learning Notebooks is an Apache Zeppelin-based collaborative web-based interface that provides a development environment to create data mining notebooks where you can perform data exploration and visualizations, data preparation and machine learning.
+Oracle Machine Learning Notebook is an Apache Zeppelin-based collaborative web-based interface that provides a development environment to create machine learning notebooks where you can perform data exploration and visualizations, data preparation and machine learning.
-Key features of Oracle Machine Learning Notebooks:
+Key features of Oracle Machine Learning Notebook:

 * Allows collaboration among data scientists, business and data analysts, application and dashboard developers, Database Administrators, and IT professionals.
 * Leverages the scalability and performance of Oracle Platform and its Cloud Services.